Diabetic papillopathy: Diagnosis

 Disc edema is diagnosed by fundus examination using ophthalmoscopy or fundus photography.
 Fundus examination often reveals dilated telangiectatic vessels over the disc also.

 Differential diagnosis

 Diabetic papillopathy has many characteristics similar to Non-arteritic anterior ischemic optic neuropathy (NAION).
 Diabetic papillopathy is simultaneously bilateral and unlike AION, optic nerve function is not impaired in diabetic papillopathy.
 These are the two main clinical features that differentiate diabetic papillopathy from anterior ischemic optic neuropathy.

 Treatment

 There is no validated therapy for diabetic papillopathy.
 The disc swelling usually resolve spontaneously within 4-8 weeks.
 Intravitreal corticosteroids or anti–vascular endothelial growth factor therapy may be advised in some cases.

 Epidemiology

 Prevalence of diabetic papillopathy in diabetic patients is 1.4%.
 It occurs typically before the age of 30 in patients with good vision and mild non‐proliferative diabetic retinopathy.

 History

-In 1971, Lubow and Makley first described the disorder as pseudopapilldema in a patient with juvenile diabetes mellitus, which was further elaborated in three case series published in 1980.
+In 1971, Lubow and Makley first described the disorder as Pseudopapilledema in a patient with juvenile diabetes mellitus, which was further elaborated in three case series published in 1980.